Frequently Asked Questions

 Q - What does OST stand for?

 Audio files are either in WAV (for voice recorder poetry, etc) or MP3 format (everything else).
-The default encoding used to be 128kbps, but I'm attempting to convert these crappy tracks to 320kbps where source files exist.
+The default encoding used to be 128kbps, but I'm attempting to convert old files to 320kbps where sources still exist.

 Q - What's the password for XXX games?

-Q - How about signing up at *enter new social online community here*?
+Q - How about signing up at *enter random new and obscure and/or mainstream and shady giant social online community here*?

 Q - Can you design me a website?